CraigBladow/cc41/README.md

 | drop  | Deletes current X contents and moves stack contents down.
 L not affected.
 | dropl | Deletes current L contents and moves stack down.
 X contents moved to L.
 | exit  | Exits CC41, similar to turning the HP-41CX off, however memory contents and status are not retained.
+| exeq | Executes the system command, shell script, or batch file named in the alpha register using the current specified path.
 | fview | Displays the flags register as a hexadecimal number.
 | gto. |Go to the following program line number.
 Replaces 'GTO .'
 | gto.. | Go to the end of Program Memory, create an END if the last program does not have one.
 Replaces 'GTO ..'